yeweiysh/MWSP/README.md

-# MSPG
+# MWSP
-This repository contains the code for the Multi-scale Shortest-Path Graph kernel (MSPG).
-The paper titled "Multi-scale Shortest-path Graph Kernels for Graph
+This repository contains the code for the Multi-scale Wasserstein Shortest-Path Graph kernel (MWSP).
+The paper titled "Multi-scale Wasserstein Shortest-path Graph Kernels for Graph
 Classification" is submitted to IEEE TAI.